 Be responsible for promoting the paper and special events.

-Complete all additional jobs as stated by the Operations Manager Operations Manual
+Complete all additional jobs as stated by the Marketing Manager Operations Manual

 Operation

-Golden Words shall publish at least twenty-four issues over the course of the Fall and Winter terms.
-It shall be published each week of both terms, with the exception of Reading Week in February.
-An issue may be published during Spring Convocation.
+Golden Words shall publish on a weekly basis over the course of the Fall and Winter terms.

 The editors will establish an editorial policy prior to their first issue in September.
 The Vice President (Operations) will ensure this policy reflects and agrees with the EngSoc Constitution and Policy Manual, and it shall be approved by the Engineering Society Advisory Board at the first meeting in September.